bitextor/bitextor/docs/README.md

 crawlFileTypes: "html,pdf"
 ```

-If you want to use `heritrix` crawler, you should provide the installation folder of `heritrix` and the job name that you used to manually crawl from the web interface:
+If you want to use `heritrix` crawler, you should provide the installation folder of `heritrix`, the url (default is localhost:8443) and the user:password (default is "admin:admin"):

 ```
 crawler: heritrix
-heritrixPath: /home/user/heritrix-3.4.0-SNAPSHOT
+heritrixPath: /home/user/heritrix-3.4.0-20190418
-heritrixJobName: myurljobname
 ```

 ### Variables for document alignment